BigPolarBear1/factorization/README.md

 poly1\*poly2: 21^2+17\*21 = 798 (21\*38)   </br>

 Lets say we multiple poly1 and poly2 together.
 The output of the new polynomial will be 21*38.
 The 21 we can easily predict... but that 38... how can I predict the residue of that mod p such that I can transform that part into legendre symbols?
 That's all I need.
 I'm sure with everything I have worked out so far, I can solve this.
 I solve this last issue, and I'm done.
 The moment I solve this, a few hours later I'll have a PoC ready to upload and it's over.
 I'll bash my head against this tomorrow the entire day.

+Update: *sigh* I'm a idiot.
+It's this fucking brain fog.
+It's just the way my life is right now, I feel claustrophobic, feel like I can't breath or think.
+Almost there... doesn't matter.

+1089^2+4387\*1089 = 2442^2   (5476\*1089) .... so in this example which I covered in the paper...
+I know where that 5476 comes from... thats just the square of the root which produced 1089 (74^2-4387 = 1089).
+Yea, I know how to setup my legendre symbols now.
+Time to finish it tomorrow...